qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 * Settings (``set``): browses and opens project and application-wide properties dialogs.
-* Go to coordinate (``go``): pans the map canvas to a location defined by a comma or space separated pair of x and y coordinate or a formatted URL (e.g., OpenStreetMap, Leaflet, OpenLayer, Google Maps, ...).
+* Go to coordinate (``go``): pans the map canvas to a location defined by a comma or space separated pair of x and y coordinates or a formatted URL (e.g., OpenStreetMap, Leaflet, OpenLayer, Google Maps, ...).
   The coordinate is expected in WGS 84 (``epsg:4326``) and/or map canvas CRS.
 * Processing algorithms (``a``): searches and opens a Processing algorithm dialog.